Key differences between deeds and agreements

 When should a deed be used, rather than an agreement?

-where a party seeks a longer limitation period;
+• Longer limitation period: where a party seeks a longer limitation period;

 What is split execution?

-Split execution of a document arises when two officers of a company execute a document, or witness the affixing of the company’s seal, for the purposes of sections 126 or 127 of the Corporations Act 2001 (Cth) on different but identical copies of the document, usually because they are in different places.
-Split execution is a valid method for executing the document under ss 126 or 127, subject to the signatories complying with procedural requirements as set out in s 110A of the Corporations Act.
+Split execution by way of two officers of a company signing different but identical copies of a document is a valid method for executing the document under section 127, subject to the signatories complying with procedural requirements as set out in section 110A of the Corporations Act.

 Electronic Execution